 • Meet the language and academic requirements of the university of your choice.

-• Apply for on-campus selection for exchange students and do the interview.
+• Apply for internal selection for exchange program and take the interview.

 • Determine your study abroad destination and complete the application process.

-• Participate in pre-departure orientation and safety management guidance.
+• Participate in pre-departure orientation and safety management guidances.

-• Apply for your visa and make travel preparations.
+• Apply for student visa and prepare for departure

-• Look for jobs while utilizing your study abroad experience, or apply to programs for overseas graduate schools.
+• Look for jobs by utilizing your study abroad experience, or apply to overseas graduate schools.

 • Take part in international exchange activities such as Exchange Student Supporter (a volunteer program to support exchange students who have come to Japan).